Skip to content

 def object_ids(self) -> list[str]:

-return [object.id for object in self.objects]
+return [obj.id for obj in self.objects]

 1